gtotoy/gtotoy.github.io/README.md

 ## About
 I am a computer programmer and game developer who besides writing computer systems (usually videogames) loves to teach too.
 I received my BSc. in Computer Science from [ESPOL](http://espol.edu.ec) University based on Guayaquil, Ecuador.

 My interests in videogames go from pure entertainment to artistic expression to serious games.
 I've been an indie developer and cofounder of [Freaky Creations](https://twitter.com/freakycreations), the first studio based on Ecuador who released a game([To Leave](https://www.youtube.com/watch?v=HjQzDsczjiM&ab_channel=FreakyCreationsGDSFreakyCreationsGDS)) for PS4 console and Steam on PC.
-Currently, I am a Senior Game Engineer at [Wildlife Studios](https://wildlifestudios.com/) who developed big mobile titles like Sniper3D, Zooba, Tennis Clash and Suspects: A Mistery Mansion.
+Currently, I am a Senior Game Engineer at [Wildlife Studios](https://wildlifestudios.com/) who developed big mobile titles like Sniper3D, Zooba, Tennis Clash and Suspects: A Mystery Mansion.

 Regarding teaching I have lectured the undergraduate course Introduction to Videogame Development at [ESPOL](http://espol.edu.ec) University and when I was a student I lectured Programming Languages and Physics (classical mechanics and electromagnetism) as a TA for those courses.